 Flooding can happen anywhere, a lesson many homeowners learned the hard way during Arizona’s 2014 storm season.
 Record rainfall saw parts of the highway develop into swimming pools over the span of hours – property damage to Valley homes was projected to hit several million dollars.
 Many of these homeowners did not have flood insurance, believing the premium simply outweighed its effectiveness.

 This highly-destructive storm doesn’t serve as a horror story but as an example of how all sides should be considered concerning insurance.
 Valley residents like in an otherwise low-risk zone, which means they’ll need to weigh the premium against the likelihood of filing a claim before making their decision.

 Have you decided that you’ll forego flood insurance?
-Provided it’s not a required aspect of your mortgage, you’re free to go without – but still, make an investment in your protection.
+Provided it’s not a required aspect of your mortgage, it might be a good investment in your protection.
 Lump your added savings into a rainy day fund should you ever need water damage services from a reputable company like AZ Hydro Pro.